lucarfacciolo/fastapi/README.md

-## FastAPI with SQL LITE and processing features
+## FastAPI with SQL lite and dummy ml model to classify saas companies

 ## Ubuntu 24.04.2 LTS